 1.8 Order of Precedence.
-In the event of any conflict between the terms and conditions set forth in this MSA and any CSA, SA or SOW, the following order of precedence shall apply: (a) SA, (b) CSA or SOW, and then (c) the MSA.
+In the event of any conflict between the terms and conditions set forth in these Terms and Conditions and any CSA, SA or SOW, the following order of precedence shall apply: (a) SA, (b) CSA or SOW, and then (c) these Terms and Conditions.

 2. TERM, EARLY TERMINATION

 2.1 Term.
-This MSA commences as of the Effective Date and shall remain in effect until the last of the CSA(s), SA(s) and/or SOW(s) expires or is terminated.
+These Terms and Conditions commence as of the Effective Date and shall remain in effect until the last of the CSA(s), SA(s) and/or SOW(s) expires or is terminated.
 Each CSA and SA shall continue for the Initial Service Period set forth therein and shall automatically renew for successive one (1) year Service Periods thereafter (each an “Annual Renewal Period”) unless terminated in accordance with the terms of this Agreement.
 Either party may terminate a CSA or SA upon the expiration of the Initial Service Period or any subsequent Annual Renewal Period by written notice of termination delivered to the other party at least sixty (60) calendar days prior to expiration of the then-current Initial Service Period or Annual Renewal Period, whichever is applicable.

 2.2 Termination by West for Cause.
-At any time during the Term of this Agreement, West may terminate the MSA any applicable CSA, SA or SOW for cause should Customer materially breach any term thereof.
+At any time during the Term of this Agreement, West may terminate these Terms and Conditions any applicable CSA, SA or SOW for cause should Customer materially breach any term thereof.
 Unless otherwise stated in the AUP for violations thereof, prior to any such termination, West will provide Customer with at least thirty (30) calendar days prior written notice of its intent to terminate, which notice shall describe Customer’s breach in reasonable detail.
 West’s required termination notice period set forth above shall be reduced to ten (10) calendar days in cases of Customer’s failure to pay monies due and owing and/or Customer’s violation of any Legal Requirement.
-Should Customer fail to cure such breach to West’s reasonable satisfaction during the applicable notice period, the MSA and/or applicable CSA, SA or SOW may be immediately terminated by West by subsequent written notice.
-If West terminates this MSA or any or all Services covered by it for cause, Customer shall pay to West the Early Termination Costs set forth in Sub-Section 2.4below.
+Should Customer fail to cure such breach to West’s reasonable satisfaction during the applicable notice period, these Terms and Conditions and/or applicable CSA, SA or SOW may be immediately terminated by West by subsequent written notice.
+If West terminates these Terms and Conditions or any or all Services covered by it for cause, Customer shall pay to West the Early Termination Costs set forth in Sub-Section 2.4 below.
 If West subsequently agrees to reconnect any previously disconnected Services, Customer must bring its account current and pay the then-current reconnect fees prior to reconnection of the Services.
 West may also terminate for cause in the event Customer becomes insolvent, assigns any or all of its assets for the benefit of its creditors, or voluntarily or involuntarily files for dissolution, liquidation or bankruptcy.

 Customer’s obligations to pay all amounts owed to West, including those in Sub-Section 2.4, shall survive termination of all or any portion of this Agreement pursuant to this Sub-Section 2.2.
 Further, in addition to any other remedies available under this Agreement, West shall be entitled to recover from Customer all reasonable attorneys’ fees, costs of collection, and court costs as and when incurred by West resulting from or in connection with any breach of this Agreement by Customer.